 Students testing positive will be administratively withdrawn from the current semester and will be responsible for the financial consequences resulting from the administrative withdrawal process.
-The student may be eligible and considered for admission to the nursing program after one calendar year.
-If a second positive and/or adulterated drug screen occurs, the student will not be eligible to be considered for admission to the Hocking College Nursing Program.
+The student may be eligible to be considered for admission to the nursing program after one calendar year.
+If a second positive and/or adulterated drug screen occurs, the student will no longer be eligible for admission to the Hocking College Nursing Program.

 Students already in the clinical/theory sequence may be required to submit to a random drug screen at the discretion of the faculty, instructors, and/or clinical facilities.
 Upon notification, students will have a specified amount of time to present to Hawks Center for Well-Being (HCWB) for collection of the sample.
-In addition, any nursing instructor may request a urine drug screen given a reasonable cause.
+In addition, any nursing instructor may request a urine drug screen for a reasonable cause.
 "Reasonable cause" exists when a student exhibits behavior that suggests impairment from drug use or when clinical performance or safety is affected.
 Students will forfeit their clinical/theory seat for any of the following reasons:

-- A positive urine drug screen for controlled substances not disclosed at the time of the drug urine screen. - If the student refuses (failure to reply to a required test, failure to complete, or any alteration of the urine) the test will be recorded as a positive test. - After two failed drug urine tests a student will no longer be eligible for the nursing program.
+- A positive urine drug screen for controlled substances not disclosed at the time of the urine drug screen. - Refusing or failing to complete a test or alteration of a test in any way which will be recorded as a positive test.

 Students testing positive will be administratively withdrawn from the current semester and will be responsible for the financial consequences resulting from the administrative withdrawal process.
-The student is eligible to reapply for admission after one calendar year.
+The student may be eligible to reapply for admission to the nursing program after one calendar year.
 If a second positive and/or adulterated drug screen occurs, the student will not be permitted to reapply to the Hocking College Nursing Program.

-D. Illness/injury/sudden disability:
+F. Illness/Injury/Sudden Disability: